aiven/devportal/docs/platform/howto/saml/saml-authentication.rst

 Security Assertion Markup Language (SAML) is a standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider.
-You can set up SAML authentication with Aiven with your company's favorite authentication service.
+You can set up SAML authentication in Aiven with your company's favorite authentication service.

 To set up a SAML authentication method for your organization in Aiven, there are three steps: